qarmin/czkawka/README.md

 I tested it on a 256 GB SSD and a i7-4770 CPU.

-I prepared a disk and performed a test without any folder exceptions and with disabled ignoring of hard links which contained 363 215 files, took 221,8 GB and had 62093 duplicate files in 31790 groups which occupied 4,1 GB.
+I prepared a disk and performed a test without any folder exceptions and with disabled ignoring of hard links.
+The disk contained 363 215 files, took 221,8 GB and had 62093 duplicate files in 31790 groups which occupied 4,1 GB.

 I set the minimal file size to check to 1KB on all programs.